Susie Wolff: Awards

 On 8 October 2013, Wolff was awarded an Honorary Fellowship at the University of Edinburgh "in recognition of her role as an ambassador for women in sport".
 She had interrupted her studies at Edinburgh's Business School in 2001 in order to turn professional.
 Wolff was honoured as a Member of the Order of the British Empire (MBE) on the 2017 New Year Honours list for services to Women in Sport.
+She also received the Icon Award from the Vital Voices foundation in April 2026.